mitchellvitez/raspi-lights/README.md

 raspilights has both hardware and software modes, which can be set via the respective flags in `raspilights.py`.
 In hardware mode, the library sends GPIO output from a Raspberry Pi to drive a WS2812B LED strip.
 In software mode, the library prints arrays of colored rectangles to stdout, simulating what would happen if your code were hooked up to a hardware LED strip.

 The number of pixels you have to play with is settable via `PIXEL_COUNT`.
-I've found that around 60 works well in software mode, and in hardware mode set this to the number of LEDs on my physical LED strip (in my case, 300).
+I've found that around 80 works well in software mode, and in hardware mode set this to the number of LEDs on the physical LED strip (in my case, 300).

 The library supports the following functions, where `i` is an integer from 0 up to `PIXEL_COUNT`, and colors are handled internally as (red, green, blue) tuples of integers between 0 and 255.